 About the internship

-Any Harvard graduate student from the Graduate School of Arts & Science with the following academic backgrounds and interests are eligible to apply:
+Any Harvard graduate student from the Graduate School of Arts & Sciences with the following academic backgrounds and interests are eligible to apply:

 - Art History